zahrabakhshalizadeh/maryrosecook.com/_posts/2007-11-21-harder-faster-louder-2.md

 I had really high expectations, because brutal music seems one of the few genre-spanning genres.
 Many people into death metal also like breakcore.
 Many people into gabba also like hard-core.

 Hardly anyone came.
-And I&#8217;ve always hoped that someone else would give it a go and maybe do it better than us and make it work.
+And I've always hoped that someone else would give it a go and maybe do it better than us and make it work.

  [1]: http://www.thecommonplace.org.uk